-When a 7.9 magnitude earthquake struck Nepal, you helped.
+When a 7.9 magnitude earthquake struck Nepal, students stepped up.

 On April 25, 2015 a 7.9 magnitude earthquake killed over 8,000 people and damaged or destroyed hundreds of thousands of homes, schools, health facilities, roads, and parks in the mountainous central region surrounding the capital of Kathmandu.